spookylukey/django-views-the-right-way/source/common-context-data.rst

 There are a few different answers:

-1. Is the data going to be needed by pretty much every page in your site, the answer is `context processors
+1. Is the data going to be needed by pretty much every page in your site?
+The answer is `context processors
    <https://docs.djangoproject.com/en/stable/ref/templates/api/#django.template.RequestContext>`_.

 2. Is the data going to be needed in a large fraction of your site, but not everywhere and is expensive to evaluate?
 I'd recommend using `lazy evaluation in your context processor <https://stackoverflow.com/a/28146359/182604>`_.

 3. Is the data needed for a ”component” that exists really at the template level, perhaps in a base template or is included in several templates?